Feel

 Individual support plan

-Writing up an ‘individual support plan’ may help you and others around you understand how you would like to be supported during this time.
-Some questions to think about include:
+Writing up an ‘individual support plan’ may help you and your loved one to understand how they want to be supported.
+Below are some questions you could include.

 - How can I help myself when I’m feeling worried or distressed?